v0ss3n/jekyll/_posts/textilelab/2019-10-22-textilelab project research 1.md

 - 970
 - 1170
 - 1579
-- 1663
+- 1663 -->

 ## Concept research
 ![concept description]({{ site.baseurl }}/images/research/book5.jpg)

 I started my research with a dive into chaotic patterns, chimeras and intertextuality.
-Looking into chaotic patterns in nature and code, I encountered cellular automata.
+Looking into chaotic patterns in nature and code, I encountered cellular automata and cryptography.
 I am fascinated by how seemingly unlikely subjects can be linked, seeing patterns in chaos and the concept of the chimera.

-Looking into how cellular automata can be used in image processing, I came across visual cryptography.

 ##### Chimera
 The Chimera fascinates me on both a mythological and a genetic level.